Welcome to the April 2026 edition of RPL at Home, where I share what Iโm up to when Iโm not in the kitchen or in front of the camera.

 So, lately, weโve been verbally expressing gratitude together, either:

 - First thing in the morning while weโre still in bed, but sometimes Max is too sleepy to form coherent sentences.
-Admittedly, I am that annoying morning person who can have deep philosophical conversations or start dance party immediately upon waking; or
+Admittedly, I am that annoying morning person who can have deep philosophical conversations or start a dance party immediately upon waking; or

 - On our daily walk together.
 Living in San Diego, where the weather is usually perfect and the surroundings arenโt too shabby, it is quite easy to feel grateful; or